Cool things to do in Brasov

 We discovered a lot of Romania’s history through photos and stories that the guide shared.
 The tour was really fascinating, and I also met a girl from El Salvador who travels in Europe by herself for over 10 months, and she plans to continue for at least 6 more months.
 How cool is that?

 I really enjoy city tours.
-We try to go on one in each city we get to, and we were never disappointed.
+We tried to go to one in each city we got to, and we were never disappointed.
 It’s a lovely way to see and get to know the city, find out about history, and meet people from all over the world.

 Go through one of the most narrow streets in Europe